 - Have you been told that you speak loudly?

-- Do you find yourself asking friends to repeat?
+- Do you find yourself asking friends to repeat their words?

 - Are you having difficulty hearing in noisy places?

-- Do you have trouble understanding in a crowd?
+- Do you have trouble understanding what people are saying in a crowd?

 - Do others complain that your TV is too loud?

 Being able to hear sounds is very important to human beings.
 It enables us to communicate with each other and makes us feel as part of a group.
-Being able to hear well allows us to receive information, both from other people and from our surroundings.
+Being able to hear well allows you to receive information, both from other people and from your surroundings.

 Sounds can be pleasurable (the sound of nature or music) or noisy (sounds that are too loud or too uncomfortable).